cvicens/state-machine-assistant/README.md

 ### Deploying Camel Integrations

-If prevously we have two script to run the integrations HL7 to Events and Events to Telegram Bot now we only have one `./10-deploy-integration.sh`.
+If previously we have two script to run the integrations HL7 to Events and Events to Telegram Bot now we only have one `./10-deploy-integration.sh`.
 The other difference is that we don't want to see the logs locally, so no need for the `--dev` flag any more.

 > This is the relevant piece in our script: